Asymptotic behavior of some factorizations of random words

-The \textit{standard right factor} $v$ of a word $w$ is its smallest proper suffix in the lexicographic order.
-The related factorization $uv$ of $w$ is often called the \textit{standard factorization} of $w$.
-Both the standard right factor $v$ and the corresponding prefix $u$ (such that $w=uv$) of a Lyndon word are also Lyndon words.
-The standard factorization of a Lyndon word is the first step in the construction of some basis of the free Lie algebra over $\mathcal{A}$, due to Lyndon~\cite{Lyndon} (see for instance \cite{Lothaire} or \cite{Reutenauer}).\\
+The \textit{standard right factor} $v$ of a several letters-Lyndon word $\mathtt{w}$ is its smallest proper Lyndon suffix, but also its smallest proper suffix.
+The standard factorization of a Lyndon word is the first step in the construction of some basis of the free Lie algebra over $\mathcal{A}$, due to Lyndon~\cite{Lyndon} (see for instance \cite{MR1475463} or \cite{Reutenauer}). \\